doasgithub/FirstProject/README.md

 # FirstProject
-This is my first project as Clone Music Player
+This is my first project.